 The voters of the District passed General Obligation Bond measures in 2000, 2008 and 2016 for the acquisition, construction, and remodeling of certain District property.
 As a result of the passage of the Bonds, property taxes are assessed on the property within the District specifically for the repayment of the debt incurred.
-The taxes are assessed, billed, and collected as noted above and remitted to the District when collected.
+The taxes are assessed, billed, and collected by the County of San Diego and remitted to the District.